The outsized, shifting power of the Swiss Senate

 And with all other Social Democrat seats set to be contentious at the least, there are hardly any real chances for the party to win.
 At best, they will lose one seat next year; at worst, they could lose as many as five.

-This would amount to a decimation, bringing to an end the party’s long-term rise in the Senate: while in 1991 they held just three seats in the chamber, they have grown every year since (except for 2007).
+This would amount to a decimation, bringing to an end the party’s long-term rise in the senate: while in 1991 they held just three seats in the chamber, they have grown every year since (except for 2007).
 They currently constitute the third-strongest party in the Senate, with just one seat fewer than the Radical-Liberals and the Christian Democrats.

 Strong female candidates played a big part in the rise.
 However, the era of women’s power seems to be over.
 All four sitting female Social Democratic senators are not running in 2019, and for at least three of the four seats, male candidates have already been nominated or are in pole position within their party.

-But the ultimate reason for the decline is the party’s new shift to the left: even though this secures votes in the proportional representation system, in the majority system – applied in the Senate – it diminishes the chances to link up with another party.
+But the ultimate reason for the decline is the party’s new shift to the left: even though this secures votes in the proportional representation system, in the majority system – applied in the senate – it diminishes the chances to link up with another party.

-This was something the Social Democrats experienced in the latest cantonal elections, when their representatives in cantons including Basel Country, Lucerne or Schwyz were voted out of regional governments.
+This was something the Social Democrats experienced in the latest cantonal elections, when their representatives in cantons including Basel Country, Lucerne or Schwyz were voted out of local governments.

 Relegated to the back seat

-As opposed to the House of Representative, the majority voting system is quite liberal in the Senate.
-The Christian Democrats and the Liberal-Radicals remain at the centre of decision-making, and when differences occur, they join up with the Social Democrats to form a majority.
+As opposed to the House of Representative, the majority voting system is quite liberal in the senate.
+The Christian Democrats and the Radicals remain at the centre of decision-making, and when differences occur, they join up with the Social Democrats to form a majority.
 The Swiss People’s Party is denied this option, not having enough seats.

-With centrist and left-wing parties dominant in the Senate since 2011, majorities reached by the Swiss People’s Party and the Liberal-Radicals in the first chamber are often blocked; this dynamic is what’s at stake in 2019.
+With centrist and left-wing parties dominant in the senate since 2011, majorities reached by the Swiss People’s Party and the Radicals in the first chamber are often blocked; this dynamic is what’s at stake in 2019.

-With their current twelve Senators, the Social Democrats manage to have specialists represent them in numerous Senate commissions; they can also win majorities in the plenary if they agree with the Liberal-Radicals and Christian Democrats on socio-political questions.
+With their current 12 senators, the Social Democrats manage to have specialists represent them in numerous senate committees; they can also win majorities in the plenary if they agree with the Radicals and Christian Democrats on socio-political questions.

 Heavy losses would thus relegate the Social Democrats from the driver’s to the back seat.